Orbital Stability of Periodic Traveling Waves in the $b$-Camassa-Holm Equation: Orbital Stability Criteria

 Theorem \ref{T:main} provides geometric conditions guaranteeing the orbital stability of $T$-periodic traveling wave solutions of \eqref{e:bch} to perturbations which are $T$-periodic.
-It thus remains to analyze the sign of the quantity $\{T,\omega_1\}_{E,c}$ and of the product $\{T,F_1\}_{E,c}\{T,F_1,F_2\}_{a,E,c}$.
-Computation of these quantities should in principle be able to be done numerically and hopefully even analytically at least in the completely integrable cases $b =2$ and $b=3$.
-We leave the verification of these geometric conditions for future work.
+It thus remains to analyze the signs of the quantity $\{T,\omega_1\}_{E,c}$ as well as that of the product $\{T,F_1\}_{E,c}\{T,F_1,F_2\}_{a,E,c}$.
+As discussed in Remark \ref{R:morse}, the Jacobian $\{T,\omega_1\}_{E,c}$ can be analytically shown to be positive for at least some waves in the integrable cases $b=2$ and $b=3$, corresponding to the Camassa-Holm and Degasperis-Procesi equations, respectively.
+For such waves, Lemma \ref{T:morse} implies that the Hessian operator $\mathcal{L}[\mu]$ will have only one negative eigenvalue as well as a simple eigenvalue at the origin.

+To date we have not been able to analytically evaluate the remaining two Jacobians, namely $\{T,F_1\}_{E,c}$ and $\{T,F_1,F_2\}_{a,E,c}$.
+As discussed in Remark \ref{R:whitham} these quantities arise naturally in the stability analysis of periodic traveling waves to more general classes of perturbations (namely, to long-wavelength modulational perturbations).
+As such, we believe their appearance in the co-periodic stability analysis of the same waves is completely natural and expected.

+In previous works on nonlinear dispersive equations of KdV and NLS type with polynomial type nonlinearities, these remaining Jacobians could be analytically studied through the use of the so-called Picard-Fuchs relation: see \cite{BrJK11,LBrJM21}.
+Specifically, in those examples the period and conserved quantities of the given equation , as well as their various derivatives in terms of the ODE parameters $a$, $e$ and $c$, could be expressed as Abelian integrals on an appropriate Riemann surface.
+Since there are only a finite number of such Abelian integrals it follows that the derivatives of $T$, $F_1$ and $F_2$ with respect to $a$, $E$, and $c$ could be expressed in terms of the quantities $T$, $F_1$ and $F_2$ themselves.
+These relations, known as the Picard-Fuchs relation, allow the various Jacobians in the associated stability theory to be calculated directly (either analytically or numerically) in terms of the underlying wave itself.

+Unfortunately, in order to use the Picard-Fuchs relation it must be that the potential function in the ODE existence theory is a polynomial in the wave $\phi$.
+For the b-CH equation, the potential function $V(\phi;a,c)$ is given explicitly in \eqref{e:potential}, and for $b>1$ it is certainly not a polynomial function in $\phi$.
+As such, the algebraic approaches from the previous works \cite{BrJK11,LBrJM21} do not apply.

+It is possible that these Jacobians can be analytically determined for general $b>1$ by considering either waves with asymptotically small oscillations (bifurcating from the minimum $\phi_2$ of the potential $V(\phi;a,c)$) or with asymptotically large periods (taking the solitary wave limit $0<V(\phi_1;a,c)-E\ll 1$).

+Additionally, in the integrable cases $b=2$ and $b=3$ one can determine closed form expressions for the periodic traveling waves, albeit with respect to different parameterizations than used in this paper: see, for example, \cite{GMNP22} for the case $b=2$ and \cite{GP22} for the case $b=3$.
+It may be possible to use these expressions to study our stability conditions numerically.
+While this is currently beyond the expertise of the authors, we are hopeful these discussions will motivate other researchers to carry out the relevant analysis.